zabereznikova/docs.de-de/docs/visual-basic/language-reference/operators/mod-operator.md

 ## <a name="remarks"></a>Hinweise

-Wenn entweder `number1` oder `number2` ein Gleit Komma Wert ist, wird der Rest der Division zurückgegeben.
-Der Datentyp des Ergebnisses ist der kleinste Datentyp, der alle möglichen Werte enthalten kann, die sich aus der Division mit den Daten `number1` Typen `number2`und ergeben.
+If either `number1` or `number2` is a floating-point value, the floating-point remainder of the division is returned.
+The data type of the result is the smallest data type that can hold all possible values that result from division with the data types of `number1` and `number2`.

-Wenn `number1` oder`number2` als " [Nothing](../../../visual-basic/language-reference/nothing.md)" ausgewertet wird, wird es als 0 (null) behandelt.
+If `number1` or `number2` evaluates to [Nothing](../../../visual-basic/language-reference/nothing.md), it is treated as zero.

-Verwandte Operatoren umfassen Folgendes:
+Related operators include the following:

-- Der [Operator \ (Visual Basic)](../../../visual-basic/language-reference/operators/integer-division-operator.md) gibt den ganzzahligen Quotienten einer Division zurück.
-Der Ausdruck `14 \ 4` wird z. b. zu 3 ausgewertet.
+- The [\ Operator (Visual Basic)](../../../visual-basic/language-reference/operators/integer-division-operator.md) returns the integer quotient of a division.
+For example, the expression `14 \ 4` evaluates to 3.

-- Der [Operator/(Visual Basic)](../../../visual-basic/language-reference/operators/floating-point-division-operator.md) gibt den vollständigen Quotienten, einschließlich des Restwerts, als Gleit Komma Zahl zurück.
-Der Ausdruck `14 / 4` wird z. b. zu 3,5 ausgewertet.
+- The [/ Operator (Visual Basic)](../../../visual-basic/language-reference/operators/floating-point-division-operator.md) returns the full quotient, including the remainder, as a floating-point number.
+For example, the expression `14 / 4` evaluates to 3.5.

-## <a name="attempted-division-by-zero"></a>Versuchte Division durch Null
+## <a name="attempted-division-by-zero"></a>Attempted division by zero

-Wenn `number2` der Wert 0 (null) ergibt, `Mod` hängt das Verhalten des-Operators vom Datentyp der Operanden ab:
+If `number2` evaluates to zero, the behavior of the `Mod` operator depends on the data type of the operands:

-- Eine ganzzahlige Division <xref:System.DivideByZeroException> löst eine `number2` -Ausnahme aus, wenn nicht in der Kompilierzeit bestimmt werden kann `BC30542 Division by zero occurred while evaluating this expression` , `number2` und generiert einen Kompilierzeitfehler, wenn zur Kompilierzeit NULL ergibt.
+- An integral division throws a <xref:System.DivideByZeroException> exception if `number2` cannot be determined in compile-time and generates a compile-time error `BC30542 Division by zero occurred while evaluating this expression` if `number2` is evaluated to zero at compile-time.
-- Eine Gleit Komma Division gibt zurück <xref:System.Double.NaN?displayProperty=nameWithType>.
+- A floating-point division returns <xref:System.Double.NaN?displayProperty=nameWithType>.

-## <a name="equivalent-formula"></a>Äquivalente Formel
+## <a name="equivalent-formula"></a>Equivalent formula

-Der Ausdruck `a Mod b` entspricht einer der folgenden Formeln:
+The expression `a Mod b` is equivalent to either of the following formulas:

 `a - (b * (a \ b))`

 `a - (b * Fix(a / b))`

-## <a name="floating-point-imprecision"></a>Ungenauigkeit von Gleit Komma Werten
+## <a name="floating-point-imprecision"></a>Floating-point imprecision

-Beachten Sie beim Arbeiten mit Gleit Komma Zahlen, dass Sie nicht immer über eine genaue Dezimal Darstellung im Arbeitsspeicher verfügen.
-Dies kann zu unerwarteten Ergebnissen von bestimmten Vorgängen führen, wie z. b. `Mod` Wert Vergleiche und Operator.
-Weitere Informationen finden Sie unter [Problembehandlung bei Datentypen](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).
+When you work with floating-point numbers, remember that they do not always have a precise decimal representation in memory.
+This can lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

 ## <a name="overloading"></a>Überladen

-Der `Mod` Operator kann *überladen*werden, was bedeutet, dass eine Klasse oder Struktur das Verhalten neu definieren kann.
-Wenn Ihr Code auf `Mod` eine Instanz einer Klasse oder Struktur angewendet wird, die eine solche Überlastung einschließt, stellen Sie sicher, dass Sie das neu definierte Verhalten verstehen.
+The `Mod` operator can be *overloaded*, which means that a class or structure can redefine its behavior.
+If your code applies `Mod` to an instance of a class or structure that includes such an overload, be sure you understand its redefined behavior.
 Weitere Informationen finden Sie unter [Operator Procedures](../../../visual-basic/programming-guide/language-features/procedures/operator-procedures.md).

 ## <a name="example"></a>Beispiel

-Im folgenden Beispiel wird der `Mod` -Operator verwendet, um zwei Zahlen aufzuteilen und nur den Rest zurückzugeben.
-Wenn eine der Zahlen eine Gleit Komma Zahl ist, ist das Ergebnis eine Gleit Komma Zahl, die den Restwert darstellt.
+The following example uses the `Mod` operator to divide two numbers and return only the remainder.
+If either number is a floating-point number, the result is a floating-point number that represents the remainder.

 [!code-vb[VbVbalrOperators#31](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#31)]

 ## <a name="example"></a>Beispiel

-Im folgenden Beispiel wird die mögliche Ungenauigkeit von Gleit Komma Operanden veranschaulicht.
-In der ersten Anweisung sind `Double`die Operanden, und 0,2 ist ein unendlich wiederholter binärer Bruchteil mit einem gespeicherten Wert von 0.20000000000000001.
-In der zweiten Anweisung erzwingt das Literaltypzeichen `D` beide Operanden zu `Decimal`, und 0,2 hat eine genaue Darstellung.
+The following example demonstrates the potential imprecision of floating-point operands.
+In the first statement, the operands are `Double`, and 0.2 is an infinitely repeating binary fraction with a stored value of 0.20000000000000001.
+In the second statement, the literal type character `D` forces both operands to `Decimal`, and 0.2 has a precise representation.

 [!code-vb[VbVbalrOperators#32](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#32)]